MicroMatrixOrg/JavaSocietyInformationPrimary/README.md

 # JavaSocietyInformationPrimary
-CollegeStudentAssociation is a java program.It is primary java code.
+CollegeStudentAssociation is a java program.It is a primary java code.